Checklist for New International Students:

 Prepare for money matters.

 You are expected to have sufficient funds for the period of studies as indicated on the I-20 or DS-2019.
 For your initial arrival bring cash or travelers' checks to cover your initial expenses, medical insurance, tuition/fees, books and supplies, and initial housing arrangements.
 Individual financial needs vary greatly, but we recommend that you have at least $3000.00 to $4000.00 in travelers' checks or arrange for a wire transfer of funds that can be immediately available.
 If you are a graduate student with an assistantship, it may take a month or longer after the beginning of the semester to receive your first payment from the university.
 Thus you will need to have some funds available to cover your initial expenses.
+Click here for more information about the cost of attendance.

 Bring medical and immunization records with you.